1. My check engine light came on, what should I do?

 This light is red for a reason.
 It means shut off the engine immediately.
 If the light is still illuminated upon restarting the vehicle, call us, and we will help arrange a tow.
 If the light blinks when you go around a corner or when you go down a steep hill, it usually means that your oil level is low.
 Check the level of your oil, and top it up as necessary.
 When the light is on bright and steady, it usually indicates an oil pressure problem.
 If the engine is run with low oil pressure, it will do major damage very quickly.
 Please note that you may have plenty of oil in the engine but still have an oil pressure problem.

-3. What are the advantages to ceramic brake pads?
+3. What are the advantages to ceramic brake pads and carbon rotors?

 Ceramic brake pads are the best thing that has happened in brakes during the more than 28 years that we have been in business.
-Ceramics are clean and do not emit black dust onto your wheels.
-This is usually most apparent on the front wheels.
-In our experience, they usually last twice as long as any other pad.
-They are available for most of the cars we service, and we prefer to use them whenever possible.
+Ceramics are clean and do not emit black dust onto your wheels which is usually most apparent on the front wheels.
+Used in combination with carbon ceramic rotors, your brakes will usually last twice as long as any other pad.
+Your initial investment in brakes and rotors will be higher but with the longevity of these high quality brakes and rotors, your cost will be lower in the long run.
+We offer a 36 month/36,000 mile warranty on our ceramic brake and rotor work.

-In a word, no. Any reputable shop can service your vehicle, even while the car is under warranty.
+In a word, no. In fact, it's state law that you be able to have your car maintained at any shop of your choice.
+Any reputable shop can service your vehicle, even while the car is under warranty.
 It is actually prudent to have an independent shop thoroughly inspect the car prior to the warranty’s expiration so that any warranty issues can be taken care of while the car is under warranty.

 5. Should I purchase an aftermarket warranty when I am buying a used car?

 These warranties often pay off but can also be a little tricky depending on the company.
 We recommend you do your due diligence on whatever warranty is being offered and then make a decision.
 Realize that these warranties will rarely fully cover you on repairs, often covering 50-80% of the bill.
-We often do see customers getting more money back than what they paid.
+Start your homework on aftermarket warranty companies before you are in the finance office of a car dealership so you are ready to talk about warranties when you find the car you want.

 6. Why should I stop filling my tank when the filler clicks?